Punktum-dk/epp-service-specification/README.md

 The requirement for the registrant to be valid is also communicated via the response, using the extension:
 `dkhm:registrant_validated`.
 Please see the command info contact for more information.
 The state is communicated in this response in order to provide information on the further flow and process of the create domain request.

+As part of the process the final response to a create domain is communicated via the message queue.
+In this response the DK Hostmaster A/S risk assessment is included, it can hold one of the following values:

+- `RED` - the registrant is requested to pass successful ID-control before the domain name application can be fullfilled and the registrant is requested to activate the domain name
+- `YELLOW` - the registrant is requested to pass successful ID-control in parallel the registrant is requested to activate the domain name, which will then be made available in the zone
+- `BLUE` - the registrant is requested to pass successful ID-control before the domain name application can be fullfilled and the registrant can be requested to activate the domain name
+- `GREEN` - the registrant is requested to activate the domain name, which will then be made available in the zone
+- `N/A` - the risk assessment could not be performed, the registrant is requested to activate the domain name.
+ID-control will be requested subsequently

+The procedures for ID-control are [described on the DK Hostmaster DK website](https://www.dk-hostmaster.dk/en/identification).

 The status codes applying to domain are described in the addendum: Status Codes: Domain.